 It is, therefore important that you consider the cost to the company before asking for a product rework.
 Weigh all available options for rectifying a product defect and you will find that some are more reasonable than others.

 2. Will rework affect the shipping deadlines?

 It is possible to find yourself in a position where you are trying to balance between rectifying defects found during product inspection and the ex-factory date.
-In such cases your customer is expecting a certain quality product on a specific date.
-In such circumstances, you might consider skipping rework so as to meet the agreed shipping deadline (Consider: 3 Ways Experienced Importers Avoid Production Delays).
+In such cases, your customer is expecting a certain quality product on a specific date.
+In such circumstances, you might consider skipping rework to meet the agreed shipping deadline (Consider: 3 Ways Experienced Importers Avoid Production Delays).
 The following factors might contribute to delayed deadlines;

 Working with sub-suppliers

-If your supplier used sub-suppliers to manufacture different parts of your product, then it might be tricky to have your goods re-worked while at the same time respecting deadline.
+If your supplier used sub-suppliers to manufacture different parts of your product, then it might be tricky to have your goods re-worked while at the same time respecting the deadline.
 This is especially because the supplier might not be in a position to fix parts sourced from a sub-supplier.